iamenearossi/paperwork/start-here/paperwork-00-welcome.md

 **Inside Notes**
 Observations from the studio.
-Personal thoughts, shared moments, and team voices (*Shared Thoughts*).
+Personal thoughts and shared moments.

 **Creative Realities**
 Stories behind the work.
-Not what we made — but what shaped it.
+Not what we made, but what shaped it.

 **Design Prompts**
 Open questions, quiet sparks.
-The kind that move things forward (or make us pause).
+The kind that move things forward (or make a pause).

 </br>
 </br>